Fall 2024 Conference Agenda

 Chair: Arshad Rahim, Mount Sinai Health System

-Speaker: Linda Bezjian, Mount Sinai Health System; Heather Jacobson, Evolent Health; Joel Port, Delaware Valley ACO; Rose Vicente-Soito, CommonSpirit ACO
+Speaker: Linda Bezjian, Mount Sinai Health System; Heather Jacobson, Evolent; Joel Port, Delaware Valley ACO; Rose Vicente-Soito, CommonSpirit ACO

 Financial incentives matter and motivate, and are mission critical to moving and motivating your care delivery enterprise.
 When we are fortunate to achieve shared savings, what are some specifics to achieving the biggest impact of your success to drive future engagement by all key stakeholders?
 We will share examples from a few organizations to spur discussion and dialogue.